thingdom/node-neo4j/API_v2.md

 Does this mean we should do anything special when returning HTTP responses?
 E.g. should we document our own minimal HTTP `Response` interface that's the common subset of both libraries?

-Also worth asking: what about streaming the response JSON?
-It looks like [Oboe.js](http://oboejs.com/) supports reading an existing HTTP stream ([docs](http://oboejs.com/api#byo-stream)), but not in the browser.
-Is that fine?

 ## Objects